Eastern Botswana

 It’s not far from Francistown, Botswana’s second city, and is about 25km outside of Serowe, one of the largest traditional villages in Africa.

-We’re not kidding these hills are old, seriously old.
-They rise almost four hundred metres above the surrounding plains and are 20km wide.
-They’re sandstone, ironstone and quartzite.
+We’re not kidding – these hills are seriously old.
+They rise nearly 400 metres above the plains and are made of sandstone, ironstone and quartzite.
+Over 350 bird species have been recorded here, including Cape vulture and black eagle, as well as mammals like baboons, leopard and dassies.

-At the foot of the Tswapong Hills is Old Palapye, an important multicultural historical site containing artefacts from the Middle Stone Age, Late Stone Age and Early Iron Age.
-In the 19th century it was the capital for the Bangwato people who were led by Khama III.
+At the foot of the hills sits Old Palapye, an important multicultural site containing artefacts from the Middle Stone Age, Late Stone Age and Early Iron Age.
+Later, in the 19th century, it was the capital of the Bangwato under Khama III.
 When water supplies dwindled they left and eventually established their new capital at Serowe, where it remains today.
+Today you can see stone walls, rock paintings, graves, and the skeletal remains of a London Missionary Society church built in 1891.

 East is...
 Different